-Audiobook script are a more flexible format than ever before, allowing for a new degree of convenience that wasn’t previously available.
+Audiobook scripts are a more flexible format than ever before, allowing for a new degree of convenience that wasn’t previously available.
 Technology has drastically changed how audiobooks are consumed.
 We no longer need to swap cassette tapes every few hours to listen to one book: the file may be downloaded from Audible or your local public library in minutes.
 Storage constraints are also no longer an issue.

 If you’re a writer, this can be another great way to make money on the side.
 Even if you don’t have a radio-friendly voice.
 This article will cover what you need to know before making your first audiobook.
 Including writing an audiobook script to produce the final track.